 And, I came to understand sensitivity not as a flaw to overcome, but as a way of perceiving ~ a capacity to feel life more intimately.

-My personal healing journey involved experimenting with seeing psychotherapists, psychologists, herbalists, Ayurvedic doctors, naturopaths, homeopaths, an acupuncturist, a Tibetan energy healer, and life coaches.
-I witnessed spiritual bypassing and unethical practices from some of them.
+My personal healing journey involved experimenting with seeing psychotherapists, psychologists, herbalists, Ayurvedic doctors, naturopaths, an acupuncturist, a Tibetan energy healer, homeopaths, and life coaches.
+I witnessed spiritual bypassing and unethical practices from some of them, which fuelled me with anger and motivation to pursue a career as a health professional who is grounded by integrity and empathy.

 This all taught me discernment.
 I have learned to honour both ancient wisdom and modern knowledge, faith and critical thinking.
 This integration now informs how I understand the body, the psyche, and the spiritual path.